ozyalhan/Morse-Code-Translator-Tkinter-Project/README.md

 ![Program](https://github.com/ozyalhan/Morse-Code-Translator-Tkinter-Project/blob/master/img/program.jpg)

+if you wonder about why you see "Ozgur is the best" in the image, you may like this story -> [“My First Line of Code”: Linux Creator Linus Torvalds](https://bit.ly/3kBbqLv)

 Let's contribute it for fun.

 Happy Coding! :grinning: